Dawn in the Valley

 Over the luscious, green forest floor.

-Light slowly ventures into the shadowy forest
+Light slowly ventures over the moor,

-Lighting up flowers of white and blue.
+Lighting up flowers of white and blue,

 The leaves all turn to face the sun